mrdavid/r-sample-enron/README.md

 find . -type d  | grep -i sent | grep -v presentation > sent_folders
 ```

-*Only emails sent from one person to exactly one person will are analysed*
+*Only emails sent from one person to exactly one person are analysed*

-Although the data set contains many emails sent to several receipients, parsing to *To:*
+Although the data set contains many emails sent to several receipients, parsing the *To:*
-fields of the emails was skipped for time constraints.
+field of the emails was skipped for time constraints.
 Only emails sent directly to one
 receipient are kept.

-## Analysis: Mails sent between people whose mailboxes are in the data set ('00.most.mails.pdf')
+### Analysis: Mails sent between people whose mailboxes are in the data set

+_Graph: 00.most.mails.pdf_

 The first analysis looks only at emails that are sent between people whose mailbox is in the data set.
 To do that, only emails are kept that are sent to someone that has also sent a mail him/herself.